davidbstein/AMD-easy-import/README.md

 After you import more than a few things it kind of explodes.
 And changing/adding things in some messier codebases usually ends with fingerprints all over my screen as I try to ensure everything lines up.

-In personal project I've started doing this little hack:
+In personal projects I've started doing this little hack:

     dependencies =
        ModuleOne: "static/lib/ModuleOne"